Yogi-Codes/Oscp-notes/content/posts/How I Passed the OSCP.md

 ## CPTS Path

+I started this right after TCM's course and it took me around 1.5 months to complete.
+I was parallelly practicing on hack the box.

-This was the most comprehensive material I ever covered for the OSCP and most of my notes for the OSCP are from doing the CPTS Path from HTB Academy.
+This was the most **comprehensive** material I ever covered for the OSCP and most of my notes for the OSCP are from doing the CPTS Path from HTB Academy.
 Make an account at HTB Academy and head [here](https://academy.hackthebox.com/paths/jobrole).
 Now choose the penetration tester Job Role path.

 I used the student subscription which allowed access to the whole path, and the best part was I got to keep the material as I completed 100% of it.
 Skip the SQLMap and Metasploit sections if OSCP is your only goal.